stanman71/Miranda/README.md

 #### 1. Flashing

 - uploading the new coordinator firmware
+- instructions and files

+       >>> /home/pi/miranda/support/Files/Z-Stack-firmware.zip
+       >>> /home/pi/miranda/support/Files/zigbee_firmware.zip

 </br>

 #### 2. CC2531 USB-Stick

-- no configuration nessessary
+- no configuration nessessary, use the default settings

 </br>

 #### 3. CC2530

-- Wiring CC2530 to the Raspberry
+- Connect the CC2530 to the Raspberry

        CC2530 -> Raspberry